-Here comes Easter and way more hard boiled eggs than you ever knew what to do with!
+Here comes Easter and way more hard boiled eggs than you ever knew what to do with (which may be a relief, if you’ve been wondering how to use up eggs in your fridge)!
 Hope you’re ready for all those Egg Salad Sandwiches (dad’s favorite, right?).
 But it’ll be much easier to use up those eggs if you don’t have a terrible time peeling them.
 That’s why we’ve put together this super easy guide to show you how to peel hard boiled eggs.

 Bonus points: no sharp egg shells under your fingernails.
 (Hate that!)